• Skip to main content

 This Warm Potato Salad Recipe is one of my favorites!
 It checks all the boxes for the best potato salad - creamy baby red potatoes, crispy crumbled bacon, sliced green onions, fresh herbs, and warm mustard vinaigrette dressing.

-This recipe is similar to a traditional german potato salad recipe.
+This recipe is similar to a traditional German potato salad recipe.
 However, the mustard vinaigrette makes it a little different.
-This dressing isn’t as thick as the one in an authentic german potato salad.
-But the combination of the sweetness it adds with the bacon’s saltiness could be the best part of this side dish.
+This dressing isn't as thick as an authentic German potato salad.
+But the combination of the sweetness it adds with the bacon's saltiness could be the best part of this side dish.

 Waxy Potatoes vs. Starchy Potatoes